Computer model locks in Rams vs. Seahawks picks, score prediction

-How to bet Los Angeles Rams vs. Seattle Seahawks in NFL's NFC Championship Game
+How to bet Los Angeles Rams vs. Seattle Seahawks in NFL's 2026 NFC Championship Game on Sunday

 Much of the NFC's power was concentrated in the NFC West this season, and it's only fitting that two of the three West teams to make the playoffs will now meet in the NFC Championship Game, as the Seattle Seahawks will host the Los Angeles Rams.
 Both teams have, at various points of the season, looked like the NFL's best team.
 The two sides split their two regular-season meetings -- with both winning at home -- and the winner of the rubber match will earn a berth in the Super Bowl, where either the Denver Broncos or New England Patriots will be waiting.

 Kickoff from Lumen Field is set for 6:30 p.m.
-ET on Sunday.
+ET on Sunday and game-time temperatures are expected to be in the low-40s with no precipitation in the forecast.
 The Seahawks are 2.5-point favorites in the latest NFL odds at DraftKings.
-The over/under for total points is 46.5.
+The over/under for total points is 45.5.
 Before you make any Rams vs. Seahawks picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Rams vs. Seahawks on Sunday